U.S. labor market tightening; inflation steadily rising

 Washington imposed duties on steel and aluminum imports, provoking retaliation by the nation’s trade partners.
 The United States has also slapped tariffs on Chinese goods, with Beijing responding in kind.
 Manufacturers are increasingly complaining about more expensive steel and aluminum raising production costs, as well as causing disruptions to the supply chain.

-There have been reports of some companies either laying off workers or planning to as a result of the import tariffs.
+There have been reports of some companies either laying off workers or planning job cuts because of the import tariffs.

 Claims dropped to 208,000 during the week ended July 14, which was the lowest reading since December 1969.
 Economists polled by Reuters had forecast claims rising to 220,000 in the latest week.